 Sixth-generation (6G) networks will allow development of services using technologies that would be difficult to support over fifth-generation (5G) networks.
-Within ten years, current remote interaction technologies will become obsolete, and new forms of interaction such as holographic and five-sensory communication will allow immersion in remote places [12].
-Tactile Internet and full-sensory digital reality can be realized by 6G networks [13].
-It has also been suggested that 6G networks will further support underwater and space communications, allowing deep-sea sightseeing and space travel [13].
+Within ten years, current remote interaction technologies will become obsolete, and new forms of interaction such as holographic and five-sensory communication will allow immersion in remote places Strinati et al. (2019).
+Tactile Internet and full-sensory digital reality can be realized by 6G networks Zhang et al. (2019).
+It has also been suggested that 6G networks will further support underwater and space communications, allowing deep-sea sightseeing and space travel Zhang et al. (2019).

-Application-level delay, which significantly increases in cloud computing environments with communication distances and load concentrations, will be a significant factor for service quality in these applications [2].
-MEC is therefore expected to be further standardized [2-4].
+Application-level delay, which significantly increases in cloud computing environments with communication distances and load concentrations, will be a significant factor for service quality in these applications Baktir et al. (2017).
+MEC is therefore expected to be further standardized Hu et al. (2015); Taleb et al. (2017); Baktir et al. (2017).
 In edge computing, computing resources and storage are allocated at the network edge, so that processing required by end devices is performed at closer sites.
 This improves the responsiveness of applications by shortening communication distances and optimizing load distributions.
-Our research group demonstrated that MEC environments improve the service quality of network-oriented MR services [14].
-The ETSI Industry Specification Group [15] suggests video content delivery, video stream analysis, and Augmented Reality (AR) as key use cases for MEC, and suggests guidelines for software developers.
+Our research group demonstrated that MEC environments improve the service quality of network-oriented MR services Takagi et al. (2019).
+The ETSI Industry Specification Group Sabella et al. (2019) suggests video content delivery, video stream analysis, and Augmented Reality (AR) as key use cases for MEC, and suggests guidelines for software developers.